jklarenbeek/jarenjs/README.md

   - add error reporting tests
 - 1.1
   - Modelling Inheritance with JSON Schema
-  - Express array contraints more cleanly
+  - Express array constraints more cleanly
 - 1.2
   - Using Dynamic References to Support Generic Types
 - 1.3
-  - Runtime schema manipulation of contraints
+  - Runtime schema manipulation of constraints
 - 1.4-1.9
   - Fix bugs and/or add forgotten features for latest draft compliance
 - 2.0 🎉 Stable release for `draft2020`